Gin people: Language

-The language of the Gin people is a dialect of Vietnamese.
-The Gin can communicate verbally with Kinh people, but do not use Latin-script chữ Quốc ngữ.
+The Gin language is a dialect of Vietnamese.
+For writing, the Gin still use chữ Hán and chữ Nôm to write Vietnamese, because they were not affected by the transition to the Vietnamese Latin alphabet by the French colonial government during the French colonial period.
+Created on the basis of the script of the Han people towards the end of the 13th century, it is found in old song books and religious scriptures.

 Standard Cantonese is also spoken by many in the community as well as Mandarin Chinese.
-A survey in 1980 indicated that one third of Gin people had lost their native language and can only speak Cantonese or Mandarin, and another third who are bilingual in the Gin language and Han Chinese languages.
+A survey in 1980 indicated that one third of Gin people had lost their native language and can only speak Cantonese or Mandarin, and another third who are bilingual in the Gin Vietnamese and Chinese languages.
 The survey suggested a decline in the use of the Gin language, but in the 2000s, there appeared to be a revival in the use of the language.

-For writing, the Gin still use chữ Hán (Chinese characters) and chữ Nôm in Vietnamese, because they were not affected by the transition to the Vietnamese Latin alphabet by the French colonial government during the French colonial period.
-Created on the basis of the script of the Han people towards the end of the 13th century, it is found in old song books and religious scriptures.

 Culture

 Gin people like antiphonal songs which are melodious and lyrical.
 Their traditional instruments include the two-stringed fiddle, flute, drum, gong and the single-stringed fiddle, a unique musical instrument of the ethnic group.
 Folk stories and legends abound.
 Their favorite dances feature lanterns, fancy colored sticks, embroidery and dragons.

 Gin costume is simple and practical.
 Traditionally, women wear tight-fitting, collarless short blouses buttoned in front, similar to what is worn in the south of Vietnam, as well as broad black or brown trousers.
 When going out, they would put on a light colored gown with narrow sleeves.
 Men wear long jackets reaching down to the knees and girdles.
 Now, most people dress themselves like their Han neighbors, though a few elderly women retain their tradition and a few young women coil their hair and dye their teeth black.

 Many Gin are believers of Buddhism or Taoism, with a few followers of Catholicism.
 The biggest festival of the Gin people is the Ha Festival, and has been recognized as a national intangible cultural heritage of China.

-Fish sauce is a favorite condiment of the Gin for cooking, and a cake prepared with glutinous rice mixed with sesame is a great delicacy for them.